 The controller contains one or more racks.
-Each rack contains I/O modules and each I/O module contains a number of channels.
+Each rack may contain one or more I/O modules of various types and each I/O module contains a number of channels.
 Each rack, module and channel is assigned a number in the configuration that corresponds to a physical location in the installed racks.